anupyldd/nmtest/README.md

     ```

 2) Suite with any number of tests. *(Best when you need to register several tests into a single suite
-at once, and can do it in a function context)*
+at once, and can do it in a function scope)*
     ```c++
     Suite("suite name")
     .Setup([]{ /* optional suite setup*/ })